What is it?

 - Metabolic syndrome (a cluster of conditions that put people at high risk for heart disease).
 There is early evidence that DHEA might lower some of the health risks that make overweight men and women more likely to develop metabolic syndrome.
 The risk factors that DHEA seems to lower are obesity, fat around the waist, and high insulin levels.

 - Physical performance.
 Some research shows that older adults who take DHEA have improved measures of muscle strength.
-But other research has found no effect of taking DHEA on muscle strength.
+However, other research has found no effect of taking DHEA on muscle strength.

 - Heart disease.